Ralph Adams Cram: Early life

-Cram was born on December 16, 1863, at Hampton Falls, New Hampshire, to William Augustine and Sarah Elizabeth Cram.
-He was educated at Augusta, Hampton Falls, Westford Academy, which he entered in 1875, and Phillips Exeter Academy.He was a cousin of Ralph Warren Cram.
+Cram was born on December 16, 1863, at Hampton Falls, New Hampshire, to William Augustine Cram and Sarah Elizabeth (Blake) Cram.
+He was educated at Westford Academy and Phillips Exeter Academy.
+He was a cousin of Ralph Warren Cram.

 At age 18, Cram moved to Boston in 1881 and worked for five years in the architectural office of Rotch & Tilden, after which he left for Rome to study classical architecture.
 From 1885 to 1887, he was art critic for the Boston Transcript.
-During an 1887 Christmas Eve mass in Rome, he had a dramatic conversion experience.
+During an 1887 Christmas Eve Mass in Rome, he had a dramatic conversion experience.
 For the rest of his life, he practiced as a fervent Anglo-Catholic who identified as high-church Anglican.
 In the 1890s, Cram was a key figure in "social-controversial-inspirational" groups including the Pewter Mugs and the Visionists.

 In 1900, Cram married Elizabeth Carrington Read at New Bedford, Massachusetts.
 She was the daughter of Clement Carrington Read and his wife.
 Read had served as a captain in the Confederate Army during the American Civil War.
 Elizabeth and Ralph had three children, Mary Carrington Cram, Ralph Wentworth Cram and Elizabeth Strudwick Cram.
 The family burial site is at the St. Elizabeth's Memorial Churchyard.
-The churchyard is adjacent to St Elizabeth's Chapel, which Cram designed.
+The churchyard is adjacent to St Elizabeth's Chapel, which Cram designed, in Sudbury, Massachusetts, where he lived later in life.